iamkevk/context_crafters/README.md

 # Fine-tuning Google's Gemma (7b) LLM with Kaggle-documentation synthetic dataset

 ## Introduction
 This project is the work for the group `Context Crafters` in the Georgia Tech Deep Learning graduate class (Spring 2024).
 Please visit this page for details of the [CS 7643](https://omscs.gatech.edu/cs-7643-deep-learning) class.

+The experiments, results, and opinions are those of the authors

 ## Project Overview